groch/roll20_exalted_stuff/README.md

 I've started to work on an exalted campain on Roll20 which, for conveniency, i've decided to improve QoL on sheet, and overall

-so here you can find included :
+So here you can find included :
 - `node_roll20_character_sheet_assembler.js`: the file used to produce the sheet html
 - `sheet_worker.js`: the js part of the sheet html called **sheetworker** by Roll20
 - `roll20_character_sheet.html`: the sheet html